 Lewis Run is a tiny borough located in the state of Pennsylvania.
-With a population of 569 people and just one neighborhood, Lewis Run is the 950th largest community in Pennsylvania.
-Lewis Run has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 559 people and just one neighborhood, Lewis Run is the 950th largest community in Pennsylvania.
+Much of the housing stock in Lewis Run was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Lewis Run is a blue-collar town, with 35.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lewis Run is a borough of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Lewis Run who work in management occupations (14.76%), sales jobs (10.84%), and office and administrative support (9.04%).